ricarim/shamir-secret-sharing/README.md

 ## Files

 - `shamir.py` - contains the implementation
-- `test.py` - unit tests with different field sizes
+- `test.py` - unit tests with different field sizes and operations
 - `operations.py` - provides addition and multiplication of shares

 ## Dependencies